 The Cloud Native Computing Foundation (CNCF) acts as an umbrella for all the projects that aim to make software both cloud-native and cloud-agnostic.
 This series of articles aims to highlight some of the popular cloud-native tools that you may want to use.

 CNCF’s first project was Kubernetes–an orchestration tool that makes managing containers easier, especially in cloud environments.
 Because of this, many CNCF tools are more or less tied to Kubernetes, although you can also find serverless solutions and tools that were in the market even before Kubernetes.

 Migration to microservices doesn’t stop after you set up your Kubernetes cluster and move the workload inside containers.
 You’ll realize pretty quickly that the tools you’ve used so far are no longer fulfilling your needs.
 Faster releases simply require a different approach, and you have a lot more to monitor, although container APIs do make the job much easier.
 But with an increase in services, you also increase the number of dependencies and the size of the traffic.

 This is why there are so many cloud-native applications under active development.
 Development has also surged because the cloud-native landscape provides many new possibilities, not just new problems.
 And this, in turn, means that by going cloud-native you’ll want to learn which applications out there today can bring you the most benefits.

 The Assorted Selection

 You don’t have to learn them all at once.
 In fact, you may not even need to learn most of them.
-But it’s a good idea to at least know what possibilities are available in the cloud native landscape.
+But it’s a good idea to at least know what possibilities and tools are available in the cloud-native landscape.
 So, we’ll discuss a few of them here.